we end up doing all sorts of fun activities and it just adds so much joy to the season!

 R A N D O M S H E N A N I G A N S

-she cracks me up. showing off to me how focused she is.
+painting animlas she cracks me up. showing off to me how focused she is. ellie working hard on her gorillahome baked cookies for the neighborshome from school, ugly sweater day, and ready for winter break!

 i’ve been making sugar cookies almost my whole life. it was what i did and do. every holiday season went hand in hand with making sugar cookies. yup. i actually have never kept a recipe. i would go from one version to the next because you can always find a sugar cookie recipe.